 It’s also good if you’re new to a church to say hello to people you’ve never met before.
 Churches can be very friendly places and most folks are only too glad to be of help or to answer any questions that you might have.

-We strive to be an inviting and participatory Church, open to diversity, accompanying people in their life journey, a gathering of communities that is constantly being renewed, a Church that offers a home and protection, where each person can receive and live out their faith without fear.
-Our decisions are made by laity, clergy and bishop working together.
+We strive to be an inviting and participatory Church, open to diversity, accompanying people in their life journey, a gathering of communities that are constantly being renewed, a Church that offers a home and protection, where each person can receive and live out their faith without fear.
+Our decisions are made by the laity, clergy, and bishop working together.

 Our faith is celebrated together, rooted in tradition, and open to the future.
 We warmly encourage you to look at our many resources so that you may better understand our household of faith.

 How is the American National Church of Sts.
 Francis & Clare catholic?